What is the Doctrine of Discovery?

 - An Indigenous Peoples' History of the United States, by Roxanne Dunbar-Ortiz (Beacon, 2015) is a history of the United States told from the perspective of indigenous peoples.
-The UUA has provided a discussion guide (PDF), with plans for a single session or for three sessions.
+The UUA has provided a discussion guide (PDF, 37 pages), with plans for a single session or for three sessions.

 - Native America, Discovered and Conquered: Thomas Jefferson, Lewis and Clark, and Manifest Destiny, by Robert J. Miller (Bison Books, 2008) illustrates how the American colonies used the Doctrine of Discovery against the Indian nations from 1606 forward.
 Miller’s analysis of the principles of discovery brings a new perspective and valuable insights to the study of Jefferson, Lewis and Clark, the Louisiana Purchase, the Pacific Northwest, American expansionism, and U.S. Indian policy.

 - Pagans in the Promised Land: Decoding the Doctrine of Christian Discovery, by Steven T. Newcomb (Fulcrum Publishing, 2008) provides a unique, well-researched challenge to U.S. federal Indian law and policy.
 It attacks the presumption that American Indian nations are legitimately subject to the plenary power of the United States.